srackham/hindsite/doc/design-spec.md

 - Include draft pages if the `-drafts` option is specified.
 - Slugify content document paths if the  `-sligify` option is specified.
 - The `-set` option `VALUE` is formated like `name=value`.
-It sets a named configuration parameter and template variable, for example `-set theme=azure`.
+It sets a named configuration parameter and template variable, for example `-set urlprefix=/blog`.
-  Can be used multiple times.
-- If the `-clean` option is specified the the entire contents of the build directory is deleted forcing all files to be rebuilt.
+- If the `-clean` option is specified the the entire contents of the build directory is deleted, forcing all files to be rebuilt.
 By default only missing and modified files are processed.

 Build sequence: